nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to list classmates
+1. Student requests to list classmates.
-2. MassLinkers shows a list of classmates
+2. MassLinkers shows a list of classmates.
-3. Student requests to delete a specific classmate in the list
+3. Student requests to delete a specific classmate in the list.
 4. MassLinkers deletes the classmate using his index.
    \
    Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
+\
 Use case ends.

 * 3a.
 The given index is invalid.